-As I shared in the beginning, my goal was to save you the frustration and time for someone getting started on real estate investing.
+As I shared initially, my goal was to save you the frustration and time for someone to start real estate investing.

 Many of you will know too much or too little information can sometimes work against you as a beginner.